carbynestack/carbynestack.github.io/docs/documentation/getting-started/deployment/manual/stack.md

         before you proceed.

 <!-- markdownlint-disable MD013 -->
-1. Configure TLS to enable secure communication to, and between the VCPs:
+1. Configure TLS for secure communication to, and between the VCPs:

     !!! attention
         Replace `172.18.1.128` and `172.18.2.128` in the following with the load balancer IPs